Gottfried Wilhelm Leibniz

-Gottfried Wilhelm Leibniz (or Leibnitz; (Note: English: /ˈlaɪbnɪts/ LYBE-nits; /de/ /de/; Godefroi Guillaume /fr/.) – 14 November 1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat who is credited, alongside Isaac Newton, with the creation of calculus in addition to many other branches of mathematics, such as binary arithmetic and statistics.
+Gottfried Wilhelm Leibniz (or Leibnitz; – 14 November 1716) was a German polymath active as a mathematician, philosopher, scientist, and diplomat.
+Alongside Isaac Newton, he is widely credited with the invention of calculus.
+He is also credited with making foundational contributions to other areas of mathematics, such as binary arithmetic and statistics.

 Leibniz has been called the "last universal genius" due to his vast expertise across fields, which became a rarity after his lifetime with the coming of the Industrial Revolution and the spread of specialized labour.
 He is a prominent figure in both the history of philosophy and the history of mathematics.
-He wrote works on philosophy, theology, ethics, politics, law, history, philology, games, music, and other studies.
+He wrote works on philosophy, theology, ethics, politics, law, history, philology, games, music, economics and other studies.
 Leibniz also made major contributions to physics and technology, and anticipated notions that surfaced much later in probability theory, biology, medicine, geology, psychology, linguistics and computer science.

 Leibniz contributed to the field of library science, developing a cataloguing system (at the Herzog August Library in Wolfenbüttel, Germany) that came to serve as a model for many of Europe's largest libraries.
 His contributions to a wide range of subjects were scattered in various learned journals, in tens of thousands of letters and in unpublished manuscripts.
 He wrote in several languages, primarily in Latin, French and German.
 (Note: Roughly 40%, 35% and 25%, respectively.)
 (Note: As of 2025, there is no translation into English of all of the writings of Leibniz.)